-■ Result of verification at the Board of Directors
+Result of verification at the Board of Directors

-The details of the Board of Directors' verification of the listed stocks held as of March 31, 2021 are as follows.
+The details of the Board of Directors' verification of the listed stocks held as of March 31, 2022 are as follows:

-The economic rationality of holding all individual stocks was verified by examining the status of related earning, such as dividends and related trading profit, compared to the cost of capital for the amount shown on the balance sheet at the end of the financial year.
-At the same time, it has been confirmed that the qualitative rationale was also verified for holding all individual stocks.
-Further, some of the stocks have been identified as stocks that will be considered for sell in the future due to dilution of the rationale of holding these stocks, considering both qualitative and quantitative aspects.
+It has been confirmed that the economic rationality of holding all individual stocks was verified by examining the status of related earning, such as dividends and related trading profit compared to the cost of capital for the amount shown on the balance sheet at the end of the financial year.
+Furthermore, it has been confirmed that the qualitative rationale was also verified for holding all individual stocks.
+Moreover, stocks to be considered for sale in the future have been identified, due to diminishing rationale to hold in both qualitative and quantitative aspects.

-■ Policy on the exercise of voting rights
+Policy on the exercise of voting rights

-With respect to the exercise of voting rights of listed shares held by the Company, the content of each proposal shall be considered based on the management policies and business plans etc., of the investee, and deliberation shall be conducted on a case-by-case basis while comprehensively considering from the perspectives of (1) whether or not the proposal contribute to enhance corporate value of the investee or mutual benefit of the shareholders, and (2) the impact that the proposal may have on corporate value of the Company in terms of creation of business opportunites, and building, maintaining and strengthening of business and collaborative relationship with the investee.
+With respect to the exercise of voting rights of listed shares held by the Company, the content of each proposal shall be considered based on the management policies and business plans etc., of the investee, and deliberation shall be conducted on a case-by-case basis while comprehensively considering from the perspectives of (1) whether or not the proposal contribute to enhance corporate value of the investee or mutual benefit of the shareholders, and (2) the impact that the proposal may have on corporate value of the Company in terms of creation of business opportunities, and building, maintaining and strengthening of business and collaborative relationship with the investee.